tvaneerd/isocpp/observer_ptr.md

 Criteria:

 - not understanding is better than MISunderstanding.
 (Mark Twain: “It ain't what you don't know that gets you into trouble.
 It's what you know for sure that just ain't so.”)
-- coin a term is OK, it will forever have that meaning (ie "observer"), if you can find a good term not already used
+- coin a term is OK, it will forever have that meaning (ie "observer" means observer pattern), if you can find a good term not already used
 - avoid negatives, as these quickly lead to double negatives in code (ie `if (!noSoup)...`)
 - avoid spoken ambiguity.  ie `raw_ptr` vs "raw pointer"

 A list of names
 ---------------

-(todo - make table? ie name, pros, cons)

 | name | pros | cons |
 |------|------|------|